 Gifting is a perfect example of a phenomenon that is tricky because of its lack of bright line rules.
 As mentioned, gifting is not subject to particular time requirements, and it’s not entirely clear how gifting can undermine investment intent in any given situation.
 Everything depends on the specific facts of each case.

 If you’re contemplating making a gift of your replacement property at some point in the future, the best thing to do is seek out guidance.
 At CWS Capital Partners, our experienced team is intimately familiar with this 1031 exchange issue, and we would be happy to share our expertise.
-Contact us today to ensure that your 1031 exchange goes through smoothly.

 The information provided here is for your general informational purposes only.
 It should not be considered a recommendation or personalized advisory advice.
 CWS has made this third party information available from authors it believes are knowledgeable and reliable resources.
 However, its accuracy or completeness cannot be guaranteed and sentiment may change due to legal or economic conditions.